NLSIU Inclusion and Expansion Plan 2021-25

 Persons with Disability (5%)

 Karnataka Students (25% Compartmentalized)

-In addition to the reservations, the University will develop a stronger scholarship policy and academic support programmes that will allow all students to benefit from the transformative education provided by the University.
+In addition to these reservations, the University will develop a stronger Financial Aid policy and Academic Support programmes to ensure all students benefit from a transformative education at NLSIU.

 2. Intellectual Leadership: Faculty and Research